-People on the narcissistic personality disorder spectrum have no empathy, so they do not care for the damage they cause to those around them.
+People on the narcissist personality disorder spectrum have a lack of Empathy, so they do not care for the damage they cause to those around them.
 They have no guilt or remorse.
-Most narcissistic people are extremely good at treating you better than anyone ever has, by mirroring all your likes and all your dislikes, then learning all your weaknesses to use them against you, then treating you worse than anyone ever has.
+Most narcissistic people are extremely good at treating you better than anyone ever has, by Mirroring all your likes and all your dislikes, then learning all your weaknesses to use them against you, then treating you worse than anyone ever has.

-As narcissists are extremely good at mirroring others personality traits we often don’t know what we are getting into, until we are in that deep.
-We have to crawl our way back out, as we slowly accept behaviour as normal over time and adjust ourselves to suit them, Walking On Eggshells to please them, that we accept behaviours we should have never accepted, yet because they can play nice so well, it’s complicated to spot what you don’t know.
+As narcissists’ are extremely good at mirroring others personality traits we often don’t know what we are getting into, until we are in that deep.
+We have to crawl our way back out, as we slowly accept the behaviour as normal over time and adjust ourselves to suit them, Walking On Eggshells to please them, that we accept behaviours we should have never accepted, yet because they can play nice so well, it’s complicated to spot what you don’t know.

 The games a narcissist plays with you.

 They want to know everything about you when you first meet them.
 They don’t talk about themselves.
 They ask all about you.
 They want to know everything about you.
 Unless they’ve managed to suss you out over social media and to ask your friends, they’ll sit and listen to you for hours.
 This makes you feel special and valuable to them.
 This makes you trust them.
 They do this so they can like all your likes and hate all your dislikes to make you think you’ve met somebody who truly understands you.
 Find out about any insecurities or weaknesses you have to use them against you later on.

 How to notice this?
 Keep a sharp eye contact at all time when they are asking you questions, those who counter your gaze pause for a two-way conversation and speak about themselves when asked don’t want to hide anything, those who bombard you with questions, and divert any you ask them or seem to exaggerate their answers, watch their eye movements and see if you feel comfortable with them or not.
 Your instincts will try to tell you something even if you’re unsure what it is.